revl/autoforge/README.md

   Set the build directory, which is the current working directory by default.

+After the build directory has been initialized, Autotools source files must be generated for one or more packages, which must be specified on the command line as a list of individual packages or a range of packages, see below.
+This is the default mode of operation for Autoforge; it is activated when no other mode is triggered by a command line switch (e.g.
+`-init`).

+The package range is a selection of packages in the following format:
+`[base_pkg]:[dep_pkg]`, where `base_pkg` is a base package and `dep_pkg`
+is a package that requires it.
+When specified like that, the selection includes the dependency chain of packages from `base_pkg` to `dep_pkg`.
+Both base and dependent packages can be omitted, in which case all base packages or all dependent packages, respectively, will be included in the selection.

 ## Appendix.
 The list of package definition file parameters

 Here is the full list of variables that can appear in a package